Parameterized Complexity of Finding a Maximum Common Vertex Subgraph Without Isolated Vertices: EPTAS for Bounded Degree Planar Graphs

-Let \OPT{} be the number of nodes of the maximum common star forest subgraph $H$ of $G_1$ and $G_2$.
+\subparagraph*{Correctness: guarantee of the approximation factor.} Let \OPT{} be the number of nodes of the maximum common star forest subgraph $H$ of $G_1$ and $G_2$.
 Let \SOL{} be the number of nodes in the output by the algorithm.
 Clearly $\SOL < \OPT$, as the algorithm finds largest common subgraph of a subgraph of $G_1$ and a subgraph of $G_2$.

 Let $S$ be a star in a subgraph $H_1$ of $G_1$ which is isomorphic to $H$; hence $S$ is a star subgraph of $G_1$.
 There exists $i$ such that $V(S) \subseteq L^{(i)}_1 \cup L^{(i + 1)}_1 \cup L^{(i + 2)}_1$, as a star cannot span across four or more levels.
 Therefore for at most one $r_1 \in \{0, 1, \ldots, k-1\}$, $G^{(r_1)}_1$ does not contain all the vertices of $S$; in such a case we say $r_1$ \emph{stabs} $S$.
 Let $s_{r_1}$ denote the total number of vertices in all stars of $H_1$ stabbed by $r_1$.
-Let $r^*_1 \in \underset{r_1 \in \{0, \ldots, k-1\}}{\argmin} \{s_{r_1}\}$ minimize the number of nodes of stars in $H_1$ it stabs.
+Let $r^*_1 \in {\argmin}_{r_1 \in \{0, \ldots, k-1\}}\{s_{r_1}\}$ minimize the number of nodes of stars in $H_1$ it stabs.
 Let $F_1$ be the forest of stars in $H$ corresponding to the stars stabbed by $r^*_1$, then $|F_1| \le \frac{1}{k} \cdot|V(H)|$.
 Moreover, $H \setminus F_1$ is a subgraph of $G_1^{(r_1^*)}$.
 Similarly, there exists $r^*_2 \in\{0, \ldots, k-1\}$ and a forest of stars $F_2$ in $H$, such that $|F_2| \le \frac{1}{k} \cdot|V(H)|$ and $H \setminus F_2$ is a subgraph of $G_2^{(r_2^*)}$.
 Therefore $H \setminus (F_1 \cup F_2)$ is a common star forest subgraph of both $G_1^{(r_1^*)}$ and $G_2^{(r_2^*)}$.
 Therefore, we have

 \end{proof}